verisense-network/ecdsa-tss/README.md

 ## Features

-This library includes the following main protocols:
+This library includes the following main protocols:

 - **Key Generation**: Enables the creation of key shares without the need for a trusted third party.
 - **Signing**: Allows the generation of digital signatures using key shares.